Updated: May 2018 (2034 season)

-Any two GMs within the same league may agree to a trade.
-Trades involving more than two GMs must be executed as a series of two-team trades.
+Due to constraints within OOTP, trades involving more than two GMs must be executed as a series of two-team trades.
 Each of these must be posted with a header that indicates both that they are part of a multi-team trade and the order in which they should be processed.

 Trade Protests: If a General Manager wishes to protest a trade as collusion or extremely lopsided, he must notify the Commissioner.
 If the complaint is valid the Governing Board will make a ruling on the trade.
 All such rulings are final and will be accompanied with an explanation.
 Public complaints of trades will not be tolerated.